tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/tips/principles-good-coding.md

   *  [Common C Errors](http://www.drpaulcarter.com/cs/common-c-errors.php).

 *Content based on Ulrich Bergmann, Matteo Courthoud, Lachlan Deer (2020), [Introduction and Motivation, Programming Practices for Research in Economics](https://github.com/pp4rs/2020-uzh-course-material/blob/master/00-intro/intro.pdf), University of Zurich.*

+*The main principles we follow in writing code are summarized in [this Building Block](https://tilburgsciencehub.com/write/good-code) and the document [Code and Data for the Social Sciences](http://web.stanford.edu/~gentzkow/research/CodeAndData.pdf).
+See especially the Code Style appendix and chapters 1, 2, 6, and 7.*